F-Stack/f-stack/dpdk/doc/guides/prog_guide/intro.rst

         specifically in a Linux* application (linux) environment

-    *   The content of the DPDK, the build system (including the commands that can be used in the root DPDK Makefile to build the development kit and an application) and guidelines for porting an application
+    *   The content of the DPDK, the build system (including the commands that can be used in the root DPDK to build the development kit and an application) and guidelines for porting an application

     *   Optimizations used in the software and those that should be considered for new development